iamvs-2002/AI/3_Uninformed_Search.md

-- Uninformed Search is called as Blind Search.
+- Uninformed Search is called as Blind Search / Brute Force Method.
 - Here, we have no prior knowledge, i.e., we search without any information.
 - Exponential time, O(b^d)